-STAR logo
+STAR Logo

-The eight-week program will give participants who are interested in science and medicine real hands-on experience in research methodology and writing.
+The six-week program will give participants interested in science and medicine real hands-on experience in research methodology and writing.
 Participants are placed in teams and matched with Duke faculty mentors to work on an original, hypothesis-driven project, originating as a one-page summary and culminating in a complete research paper.
 A goal of the program is to have every participant qualify for co-authorship on a peer-reviewed manuscript related to their team’s project.

 Program Details